mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-encryption/using-aws-kms-to-encrypt-database-secrets.md

    <br><br>In AWS, you can control access to your KMS keys by using [key policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html), [IAM policies](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html), and [grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html).
 You can also create [temporary credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html), which must provide a session token along with an access key ID and a secret access key.

 4. From within Grafana, turn on [envelope encryption]({{< relref "../../administration//database-encryption.md" >}}).
-5. Add your AWS KMS details to the Grafana configuration file; depending on your operating system, it is usually named `grafana.ini`:
+5. Add your AWS KMS details to the Mosaicoo configuration file; depending on your operating system, it is usually named `grafana.ini`:
    <br><br>a.
 Add a new section to the configuration file, with a name in the format of `[security.encryption.awskms.<KEY-NAME>]`, where `<KEY-NAME>` is any name that uniquely identifies this key among other provider keys.
    <br><br>b.
 Fill in the section with the following values:
    <br>